dfo-mar-odis/OTN-DFO-Summary/README.md

 - This summary provides an overview of OTN and DFO collaborations in eastern Canada.

-- Data is collected, filtered, and visualized to highlight marine research projects.
+- Data is collected, filtered, and visualized to highlight receivers, species tagged, and research projects.

 ## Key Sections